ankrh/MCmatlab/README.md

 `model.MC.P`
 [W]
+(Default: 1)
 (Only used for the thermal simulations and for any Monte Carlo simulations in which the optical or thermal parameters depend on the fluence rate (FR), fractional damage (FD) or temperature (T))
 Incident pulse peak power.
 In case of infinite plane waves, this is only the power incident upon the cuboid's top surface.

+`model.MC.spectrumFunc`
+[-]
+(Default: 1)
+(Only used for broadband simulations)
+A function handle that takes wavelength as an input and returns the spectral power of the source as an output.
+This function doesn't need to be normalized, as the total power emitted across all simulated wavelengths will be normalized to `model.MC.P` regardless.

 `model.MC.FRinitial`
 [W/cm^2]